How I got here

 When I was a kid, the idea of flight fascinated me.
 As I sat bored in school, I used to daydream that about building my own airplane and spent most of the time staring outside imagining what it would be like to freely move with the clouds.
 My first experience flying in a small plane was on Orcas Island, Washington.
-My mom booked me on a scenic flight in a Cessna 172 which departed from the Eastsound Airport.
+I’m not sure why, but my mom scheduled a scenic flight in a Cessna 172 which departed from the Eastsound Airport.
 I don’t remember many details of the flight other than when it was over, I was convinced that I wanted to become a pilot.
-Later, my mom and I had the picture of the Cessna as it was parked an running.
+Later, my mom and I framed the the one photo of the Cessna as it was parked an running.
 I still have the framed photo on my wall at home.

 While I seriously considered it, I didn’t pursue a career in aviation; rather, I spent the next 8 years studying Chemistry and eventually working as an engineer at companies like Intel and Apple.
 I have stayed active as a pilot through rentals and a few flying clubs, but have never owned an airplane.